At the other extreme, scan now for nations with very low rates of increase. What region of the world are they concentrated in?

 Europe -- in fact for Europe as a whole, r% = 0.0%

-Sixteen individual nations in Europe have negative per capita rates of growth: Belarus, Bosnia-Herzegovina, Bulgaria, Croatia, Estonia, Germany, Hungary, Italy, Latvia, Lithuania, Moldova, Portugal, Romania, Russia, Serbia, and Ukraine
+Eighteen individual nations in Europe actually have negative per capita rates of growth: Belarus, Bosnia-Herzegovina, Bulgaria, Croatia, Estonia, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Moldova, Poland, Portugal, Romania, Russia, Serbia, and Ukraine

 What does that mean for their populations?
 Yes, that they are shrinking (d>b).

 Operationally the United Nations (UN) defines nations that have rates of natural increase less than or equal to 0.2% to be at "zero population growth" (ZPG) That is, when r is less than or equal to 0.002, the nation is considered to have stopped growing.